It could be the first step toward significant new infrastructure spending in the residential and industrial district along the South Platte River.

 Soon, Leetsdale Drive would become a curving funnel, driving water down toward the open fields of City Park, where it would pool into a lake and then escape downhill.
 With no natural route to escape from northeast Denver to the South Platte, the floodwater within hours would make a river through the neighborhoods, piling higher and faster as it crashed into the valley.

-City engineers say that one of Denver’s hottest redevelopment zones would be swamped in a matter of hours.
+City engineers say that one of Denver’s hottest redevelopment zones would be swamped in a matter of hours by a flood of this size.
 Nearly $300 million of new pipes, channels and wetlands are supposed to safeguard the city against this scenario, according to city engineers.